 In this version of the information society, the democratic potential of new technologies is constantly stressed.
-However, critics such as Frank Webster emmphasize 'historical antecedents', arguing that 'there is no novel', 'postindustrial'society: the growth of service occupations and associated developments highlight the continuities of the present with the past'(Webster, 1995: 50).
-These continuities need to be especially in the underlined, global context, transnationalization of media and communication industries has been greatly facilitated by the expansion of new international networks. communication example, among governmental organizations(Frederick, 1992).
-The resultant 'time-space compression' is implicated in what has been called, taking up Marshall McLuhan's phrase, the phenomenon of 'global villagization'(Harasim, 1994).
+However, critics such as Frank Webster emmphasize 'historical antecedents', arguing that 'there is no novel', 'post-industrial 'society: the growth of service occupations and associated developments highlight the continuities of the present with the past' (Webster, 1995: 50).
+These continuities need to be underlined, especially in the global context, as the transnationalization of media and communication industries has been greatly facilitated by the expansion of new international communication networks, for example, among non-governmental organizations(Frederick, 1992).
+The resultant 'time-space compression' is implicated in what has been called, taking up Marshall McLuhan's phrase, the phenomenon of 'global villagization' (Harasim, 1994).

 With the growing commodification, information has come to occupy a central role as a 'key strategic resource' in the international economy, the distribution, regulation, marketing and management of which are becoming increasingly significant.
-Real-time trading has become a part of contemporary corporate culture, through digital networking, which has made it possible to transmit information on stock markets, patent listings, currency fluctuations, commodity prices, futures, portfolios, at an unprecedented speed and vloume across the globe.
+Real-time trading has become a part of contemporary corporate culture, through digital networking, which has made it possible to transmit information on stock markets, patent listings, currency fluctuations, commodity prices, futures, portfolios, at an unprecedented speed and volume across the globe.